 - Amphetamine or “speed”: 28 grams

 - Lysergic Acid Diethylmise or “LSD”: 0.01 grams

 It is important to remember that all weights referred to in the Misuse Of Drugs Act 1981 are gross weight of the substance and not the pure weight.
 For example, 10 grams of cocaine of 10% purity is still treated as 10 grams.

 Also, whilst we have referred to some of the more common brevity drugs found in Western Australia, there are many others that we have not referred to in this article.

-If you require legal advice or court representation in respect of a drug charge, please call us today and one of our experienced team will be happy to assist you.
+If you require a drug lawyer in Perth for legal advice or court representation in respect of a drug charge, please call us today and one of our experienced team will be happy to assist you.